-Dr David A. Hatmaker is a licensed professional supervisor in North Carolina, and had many years of supervision in Florida as well.
+Dr David A. Hatmaker is a licensed clinical mental health counselor- supervisor in North Carolina, and had many years of supervision in Florida as well.
 The following document is a Professional Disclosure statement outlining the standards by which clinical supervision is provided.
 Attached you will find the supervisee/supervisor contract listing many of the items pertinent to ethical supervision.
 Please carefully read and sign the following document to ensure you understand the relationship.
-In addition to the “Overview of Supervision” contract the following information has been outlined in accordance with the standards set by the Center for Credentialing & Education, an affiliate of the National Board of Certified Counselors (NBCC) and the North Carolina Board of Licensed Professional Counselors.
+In addition to the “Overview of Supervision” contract the following information has been outlined in accordance with the standards set by the Center for Credentialing & Education, an affiliate of the National Board of Certified Counselors (NBCC) and the North Carolina Board of Licensed Clinical Mental Health Counselors.

 Areas of Competence

 Attached you will find an outline of my qualifications for providing supervision.
 For the past twelve years, I have been responsible for managing and supervising several interns/supervisees in Florida.
 I have worked in a variety of clinical settings and with a variety of populations, which include: inpatient and outpatient hospitalization facilities,